STUDY JAPANESE ONLINE WITH NATIVES HERE

 Pasteurization was introduced based on empirical observations, centuries before Louis Pasteur's scientific explanation.
 Anyway, it is known that the sake consumed today is very different from that made in the past.

-The discovery of yeast increased the alcohol content, and the 2nd World Warl also changed your recipe.
-The scarcity of rice in that period forced manufacturers to look for alternatives to increase fermentation using less rice.
+The discovery of yeast increased the alcohol content, and the 2nd World War also changed its recipe.
+The scarcity of rice during that period forced manufacturers to seek alternatives to increase fermentation using less rice.

 Sake - all about the Japanese drink made from rice